smokethis/CreateFabricEnvrionment/README.md

 - Currently does not support assigning workspaces to capacities; Fabric trial capacities can not be automated through API calls due to a lack of support for rights assignment to a trial capacity.
 > Code is commented out and should in theory work, but I cannot test it.

-- Only supports assigning Admin rights to a single user.
+- Only supports assigning Admin rights to a single user for pipelines.
 This is due to the fact that pipelines only support an `Admin` role - <https://learn.microsoft.com/en-us/fabric/cicd/deployment-pipelines/understand-the-deployment-process#permissions>